crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Fighting skills
 ========================================

 Fighting is the basic skill used in ranged and melee combat, and applies no matter which weapon your character is wielding (if any).
-Fighting is also the skill that determines the number of hit points your character gets as they increase in levels (note that this is calculated so that you don't get a long run advantage by starting out with a high Fighting skill).
+Fighting is also the skill that determines the amount of health your character gains as they increase in levels (note that this is calculated so that you don't get a long run advantage by starting out with a high Fighting skill).
 Unlike the specific weapon skill, Fighting does not change the speed with which you make your attacks.

 Weapon skills affect your ability to fight with specific melee weapons.
 Weapon skills include: